Bal Gangadhar Tilak: Legacy

-On 28 July 1956, a portrait of B. G. Tilak was put in the Central Hall of Parliament House.
+On 28 July 1956, a portrait of B. G. Tilak was put in the Central Hall of Parliament House, New Delhi.
 The portrait of Tilak, painted by Gopal Deuskar, was unveiled by the then Prime Minister of India, Jawaharlal Nehru.

 Tilak Smarak Ranga Mandir, a theatre auditorium in Pune is dedicated to him.
 In 2007, the Government of India released a coin to commemorate the 150th birth anniversary of Tilak.
 The formal approval of the government of Burma was received for the construction of clafs-cum-lecture hall in the Mandalay prison as a memorial to Lokmanya Tilak. ₹35 thousand were given by the Indian Government and ₹7.5 thousand by the local Indian community in Burma.
+In 1920, the Lokmanya Tilak Smarak Trust was founded.
+Between 1995 and 2004, the trust installed several commemorative plaques across Pune under their Pune Aitihasik Vastu Smriti society.

-Several Indian films have been made on his life, including: the documentary films Lokmanya Bal Gangadhar Tilak (1951) and Lokmanya Tilak (1957) both by Vishram Bedekar, Lokmanya: Ek Yugpurush (2015) by Om Raut, and The Great Freedom Fighter Lokmanya Bal Gangadhar Tilak - Swaraj My Birthright (2018) by Vinay Dhumale.
+Several Indian films have been made on his life, including: the documentary films Lokmanya Bal Gangadhar Tilak (1951) and Lokmanya Tilak (1957) both by Vishram Bedekar, Lokmanya: Ek Yugpurush (2015) by Om Raut, and The Great Freedom Fighter Lokmanya Bal Gangadhar Tilak – Swaraj My Birthright (2018) by Vinay Dhumale.
+Lokmanya, a Marathi-language television series about him, aired in India in 2022.

+Balmohan Vidyamandir, a prominent secondary school in the neighbourhood of Shivaji Park in Mumbai, is jointly named in honour of Bal Gangadhar Tilak and Mohandas Karamchand Gandhi (Bal-Mohan).